Eine Studienreise führte 22 Bachelorstudierende des Studiengangs Sport-, Kultur-& Veranstaltungsmanagement in die Stadt Marrakesch im Westen Marokkos.

 Digitalisation has played an important role in the past five years, operationally within the teaching and service departments, as well as within the development of new products.
 The University of Applied Sciences Kufstein is a pioneer with the new innovative Master course Smart Products & Solutions.
 The part-time Bachelor course Marketing & Communications Management has 30% online course work, making it especially attractive to working students, and sets a direction for the development of eLearning.
 Additionally, cooperations with regional and international businesses have been intensified – in research and in practical projects.

-In 2017 the number of students grew to 2,000, and the International Relations Office is in contact with 190 partner universities worldwide.
+In 2017 the number of students grew to 2,000, and the International Relations Office is in contact with more than 200 partner universities worldwide.
 After the opening of the third university building in 2013, the construction of the fourth has now been planned and should be starting in the fall of 2018.